-It is observed that in $\beta$-random matrix theory, there's a duality between parameters $\beta$ and $\frac{4}{\beta}$ (or $\theta$ with $\frac{1}{\theta}$).
-For example in \cite{De}, the author gives an equality of average products of characteristic polynomials of Gaussian/Chiral $\beta$-ensembles at $\beta$ and $\frac{4}{\beta}$.
-Similarly in \cite{F2}, it's shown that for Gaussian/Laguerre/Jocobi $\beta$-ensembles, the one-point or higher-point functions that describe the linear statistic of eigenvalues at low and high temperature can be identified with each other.
-The phenomena is not yet fully understood, and one analog exists in the theory of symmetric polynomials, where there is an automorphism that sends Jack polynomial to its dual by taking the transpose of its labelling Young diagram and invert the parameter $\theta$ at the same time, see \cite[Section 3]{S} or \cite[(10.17)]{M} for the precise statement.
-Since in this text we are considering low and high temperature regimes at the same time, the duality is indicating some connection between the two regimes.
-When $M,N$ are fixed, $\theta\rightarrow\infty$, $\Vec{c}=\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$ concentrate at roots of $P_{M,N}(z)$, which are identified as the rectangular finite free convolution of $\Vec{a}$ and $\Vec{b}$ defined in \cite{MSS}, \cite{GrM}.
-When $M,N\rightarrow\infty$, $\theta\rightarrow 0$, $M\theta\rightarrow\gamma,\ N\theta\rightarrow q\gamma$, $\Vec{c}$ converges in moments to the q-$\gamma$ convolution of $\Vec{a}$, $\Vec{b}$.
-We find that the $(M,N)$-rectangular finite free convolution and the $q$-$\gamma$ convolution match with each other under certain identification of parameters.
-More precisely, \cite{Gri} introduces a degree M polynomial as the so-called rectangular R-transform, that linearizes rectangular finite free convolution.
-We treat the coefficients of rectangular R-transform as the rectangular finite cumulants, and show that if identifying $M$ in rectangular finite convolution with $-\gamma$ in q-$\gamma$ convolution, the moment-cumulant relation of rectangular finite convolution and q-$\gamma$ convolution match perfectly.
-In addition, since both $M$ and $\gamma$ are positive, these two operations are analytic continuation of each other, and they together extend the moment-cumulant relation to $\gamma\in \R_{\ge 0}\bigcup\Z_{\le -1}$.
-See Section \ref{sec:duality} for more details.
+The phenomenon is not yet fully understood.
+An analogue appears in the theory of symmetric polynomials, where there is an automorphism sending a Jack polynomial to its dual by simultaneously transposing its labeling Young diagram and inverting the parameter $\theta$; see \cite[Section~3]{S} or \cite[equation~(10.17)]{M} for a precise statement.
+Since in this paper we consider both low and high temperature regimes, this duality suggests a connection between them.
+When~$N$,~$M$ are fixed and $\theta\to\infty$, the vector \smash{$\vec{c}=\vec{a}\boxplus_{N,M}^{\theta}\vec{b}$} concentrates at the roots of $P_{N,M}(z)$, which are identified with the rectangular finite free convolution of $\vec{a}$ and \smash{$\vec{b}$} as defined in~\cite{GrM,MSS}.
+When $N,M\to\infty$, $\theta\to 0$, and $N\theta\to\gamma$, $M\theta\to q\gamma$, the vector $\vec{c}$ converges in moments to the $q$-$\gamma$ convolution of~$\vec{a}$ and~\smash{$\vec{b}$}.
+We find that the $(N,M)$-rectangular finite free convolution and the $q$-$\gamma$ convolution coincide under a suitable identification of parameters.
+More precisely, \cite{Gri} introduces a degree~$N$ polynomial, the so-called rectangular $R$-transform, which linearizes the rectangular finite free convolution.
+We interpret the coefficients of this rectangular $R$-transform as rectangular finite cumulants, and show that, upon identifying~$N$ in the rectangular finite convolution with $-\gamma$ in the $q$-$\gamma$ convolution, the corresponding moment–cumulant relations match exactly.
+Moreover, since both $N$ and $\gamma$ are positive, these two operations are analytic continuations of each other, jointly extending the moment–cumulant relation to $\gamma\in\R_{\ge 0}\cup\Z_{\le -1}$.
+See Section~\ref{sec:duality} for more details.